Lesson 3: Converting Percentages

 - Students will be able to set up and solve proportions.

-- Printable Worksheet 3: "Show Me the Money With Percentages" (PDF)
+- Printable Worksheet 3: "Show Me the Money With Percentages" (PDF) or whiteboard-friendly version

 - Printable Bonus Worksheet 3: "Time and Money: It’s a Matter of Math" (PDF)